 AN ACT TO PROVIDE AN EXEMPTION TO THE PRACTICE OF VETERINARY MEDICINE FOR EMERGENCY PERSONNEL WHO RENDER EMERGENCY MEDICAL SERVICES TO AN INJURED K-9 POLICE ANIMAL OR AN INJURED SEARCH AND RESCUE DOG AT THE SCENE OF AN EMERGENCY.Intro. by Gillespie, Lambeth, Goodwin, Huneycutt.

-Status: Re-ref Com On Rules, Calendar, and Operations of the House (House action) (Apr 15 2025)
+Status: Ref To Com On Rules and Operations of the Senate (Senate action) (May 1 2025)

 Bill History: